 Following a successful career in the classroom, I moved into a specialist SEN role working for Stockport’s Behaviour Support Service.
 I have worked in a cross phase role to support schools, leadership and pupils in order to avoid exclusion.
 I have delivered significant amounts of training to schools and am a qualified Team Teach tutor.
 I developed Forest Schools within Stockport, leading a team of staff working with schools and I am a qualified Forest School trainer.
 I am interested in alternative approaches to education and how we can make inclusion work in other ways.

-I am a Senior Lecturer in Education working predominately within Primary Education and Masters level courses.
-My specialisms are within Teaching Studies, Inclusion, Behaviour and Forest Schools.
-I recently completed my Doctorate in Education using New Materialisms and arts-based, creative methodologies to investigate School Ethos.
+I am a Senior Lecturer in Education working predominately within Primary Education.
+My specialisms are within Professional Studies, Inclusion, Behaviour and Forest Schools.
+I completed my Doctorate in Education in 2017 using New Materialisms and arts-based, creative methodologies to investigate School Ethos.
 My thesis title is 'Affective School Atmospheres: An adventure through lively matters'.
 This work combines many of my research interests and ways that we can think more creatively around education in the UK.

 M. Sackville-Ford (2019).
 CRITICAL ISSUES IN FOREST SCHOOLS.
 H. Davenport.

-E. Overland, J. Barber, M. Sackville-Ford Behaviour Management for Trainee and Newly Qualified Teachers.
+E. Overland, J. Barber, M. Sackville-Ford Behaviour Management for Student and Newly Qualified Teachers.
 M. Sackville-Ford.
 Routledge.